 If you have spilled something on your feather pillow, simply wash it with soap and water.
 You can also remove any stains with a damp cloth and mild detergent.

 What Are Some Good Uses For Feather Pillows

-Feather pillows make excellent gifts for friends and family members who enjoy spending time outdoors.
+Feather pillows make excellent gifts for friends and family members (or as bonus mom gifts!) who enjoy spending time outdoors.
 They are also great for camping or traveling because they are lightweight and compact.